Samourai-Wallet/samourai-wallet-android/Getting started.md

 ## Make your first deposit

 First things first.
-You cannot buy bitcoin with Samourai Wallet.
-You can only store bitcoins you already own.
-In order to take full advantage of our premium functionality that enhances your privacy you must have some bitcoin in your wallet.
+You cannot buy Bitcoin with Samourai Wallet.
+You can only store Bitcoins you already own.
+In order to take full advantage of our premium functionality that enhances your privacy you must have some Bitcoin in your wallet.
 We recommend an initial deposit of least $5.00 worth of BTC to unlock the full potential of Samourai.

-### Step 1 - Get your latest bitcoin address
+### Step 1 - Get your latest Bitcoin address

-Your Samourai Wallet contains an infinite amount of bitcoin addresses that get used once and then are archived.
-To get your latest bitcoin address press the blue '+' button on the bottom right of the main balance and transactions screen.
+Your Samourai Wallet contains an infinite amount of Bitcoin addresses that get used once and then are archived.
+To get your latest Bitcoin address press the blue '+' button on the bottom right of the main balance and transactions screen.
 Then press the green 'Receive' button to open the Receive screen.

 ### Step 2 - Scan or share your address

 Samourai Wallet will display a QR code of your latest bitcoin address.
 Underneath the QR code is the actual address text.
-You can scan this QR code with any other bitcoin wallet or you share the QR code or address manually...
+You can scan this QR code with any other Bitcoin wallet or you share the QR code or address manually...

 * **To copy the address to clipboard:** Tap the address text and press 'YES'
 * **To share the QR code image:** Tap the share icon in the toolbar